10 strange and unusual things you might not know about the Danforth

 7. The Danforth was once the biggest Greektown in North America, and despite a steady decline in the Greek population and Greek-run businesses, people of Greek descent still are still the largest ethnic group in Ward 29 ( a.k.a.
 Toronto-Danforth).

-8. The building that now houses New York Cafe and a Tim Hortons location (among other businesses) at Danforth and Broadview was once known as Playter Hall.
+8. The building that recently housed the New York Cafe and a Tim Hortons location (among other businesses) at Danforth and Broadview was once known as Playter Hall.
 It was the first commercial building in the area and a social hub on the third floor where community meetings and card games were played.

 9. Carrot Common was almost a high rise development.
 Tridel wanted to build on the site in the early 1980s, but the neighbourhood fought the project.
-In 1986 The Big Carrot Natural Food Market acquired the site and a year later the mini shopping district opened.
+In 1986 The Big Carrot acquired the site and a year later the mini shopping district opened.

 10. Toronto's nicest gas station / convenience store was originally the Allenby Theatre, but spent its last non-corporate phase as the Roxy, where the Rocky Horror Picture Show was the only film played at the cinema in its final years.